-She sang with flamenco band Kejaleo, releasing an album in 2013, while in 2016 she collaborated with Spanish rapper C. Tangana on the single ‘Antes de morirme’.
-In collaboration with producer and musician Raül Refree she created her first solo album, Los Ángeles, in 2017.
-Her second record, El Mal Querer, mixed flamenco with modern pop flavours and was widely successful, reaching #2 in Spain and charting in the US.
+She sang with the flamenco ensemble Kejaleo, releasing an album in 2013, while in 2016 she collaborated with Spanish rapper C. Tangana on the single ‘Antes de morirme’.
+In collaboration with producer and musician Raül Refree, Rosalía created her first solo album, Los Ángeles, in 2017.
+Her second record, El Mal Querer, blended traditional flamenco with modern pop flavours and was widely successful, reaching #2 in Spain and charting in the US.

-A series of festival dates and collaborations with artists like The Weeknd, Travis Scott, and Billie Eilish have left Rosalía poised to become the world’s biggest pop star, her flamenco roots giving her a point of difference in a crowded pop market.
-She’s also skilled at visual imagery – her bright, bold sense of color is a major asset.
+A series of festival dates and collaborations with artists like The Weeknd, Travis Scott, and Billie Eilish have left Rosalía poised to become a world-scale pop star, her flamenco roots giving her a point of difference in a crowded pop market.
+She’s also skilled at visual imagery – her bright, bold sense of colour is a major asset.